Contact Us

 Never skip sandbox testing.
 Run through comprehensive scenarios:

-Compare results between Workday and NetSuite to confirm 100% data accuracy before proceeding to production.
+Compare results between Workday and NetSuite to confirm data accuracy before moving to production.

-Managing Data Flows: People, Processes, and Adaptive Insights
+Managing Data Flows: Employee Records, Payroll, and Adaptive Planning

 Synchronizing Employee Data from Workday to NetSuite

-Employee lifecycle management represents the most common integration use case.
+Employee lifecycle management is the most common integration use case.
 When properly configured:

 • New hires in Workday automatically create NetSuite employee records